syuan0321/Units/target/classes/com/syuan0321/unitseed/Cloneable/readme.txt

 	    System.out.println("body == body1 : " + (body == body1) );  ==>false

 	    System.out.println("body.head == body1.head : " +  (body.head == body1.head)); ==>true

+4. Normal Deepclone
+  All member instance fields except primative members should override Obj clone() as well

-4.When use DeepCopty through serialization have to be caredul:
+5. Serialization Deepclone : When use DeepCopty through serialization have to be caredul:
   a.
 All class include member instance class should be serializeable
   b.
 After writing obj in the stream could not change fields definition any more, if so in deserialization will cause trouble